Lionel Richie discography

-Lionel Richie is an American R&B and pop singer, who has released 10 studio albums, three live albums, and seven compilation albums.
+Lionel Richie is an American R&B and pop singer, who has released 11 studio albums, three live albums, and seven compilation albums.
 Formerly the lead vocalist of The Commodores, Richie began a solo career in the early 1980s and has released over 40 singles, five of which became number-one hits on the US Billboard Hot 100.

 Richie's first three studio albums have all been certified "Multi-Platinum" by the Recording Industry Association of America.
 His second album, Can't Slow Down, is his most successful, being certified 10× Platinum (i.e. Diamond) in the US.
 The album spent 59 consecutive weeks inside the Billboard Top 10 (including the entire year of 1984) and a total of 160 weeks (over three years) on the Billboard 200 chart.
 It became the third best-selling album of 1984, and eventually sold over 20 million copies worldwide.

 In addition to multiple pop, R&B, and adult contemporary hit singles, two of his singles reached the Top 30 of the Hot Country Singles & Tracks chart (now Hot Country Songs).
 "Deep River Woman", which features country music group Alabama, was a Top 10 hit on the country music charts in 1987.

-Richie's tenth studio album, Tuskegee, was released in 2012 and peaked at number one on the US Billboard 200, making it his third number one album on the chart.
+Richie's eleventh studio album, Tuskegee, was released in 2012 and peaked at number one on the US Billboard 200, making it his third number one album on the chart.